angular/atscript-playground/README.md

 ## AtScript Playground

-This is an empty repo to make it easy to experiment with [AtScript].
+This is an empty repo to make it easy to experiment with AtScript.

 ### Initial setup